michaelmack/michaelmack.github.io/content/members/cate-brandt.md

 ---
-title: "Maddie Bloomberg"
+title: "Cate Brandt"
-role: "Graduate Student"
+role: "Lab Manager"
-weight: 30
+weight: 20
-email: "madeline.bloomberg@mail.utoronto.ca"
+email: "macklabuoft@gmail.com"
-image: "/images/members/maddie-bloomberg.png"
+image: "/images/members/cate-brandt.jpg"
-image_alt: "Maddie Bloomberg"
+image_alt: "Cate Brandt"
 ---

-*Hon.
-B.A. in Psychology, Western University*
+*B.A.
+Honours in Psychology, Dalhousie University*
-*M.Sc. in Cognitive, Developmental, and Brain Sciences, Western University*
-*Ph.D.
-Student, University of Toronto*

-Maddie is an incoming graduate student for Fall 2025.
-She completed her master's at Western University studying individual differences in concept learning.
-Her research interests center on how people learn and use conceptual knowledge, the mechanisms that support memory updating and creation, and how prior knowledge is applied to new situations.
-Outside of research, she enjoys being active, searching for the best iced coffee in the city, and experimenting with new recipes.
+Cate is interested in understanding the neural mechanisms that support learning and memory, how these processes change across development, and how adverse experiences may influence developmental outcomes.
+She is also interested in clinical psychology and the ways in which disruptions to typical development can impact psychological functioning and well-being.
+Outside of the lab, Cate enjoys baking for her friends and family, spending time outside, and reading.